MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 ## Adding another sensor

 The frontend supports visualization of up to three pieces of sensor data.
 Since the Curiosity board contains Just the temperature sensor by default, we will use the user Switch (`SW1`) to simulate another sensor.
-Follow the steps below to start visualizing switch position in the webapp.
+Follow the steps below to start visualizing the switch position in the web application.

 1. Download the latest version of the firmware from the [releases](https://github.com/MicrochipTech/PIC32MZW1_Curiosity_OOB/releases) tab.